Liangpi Noodles: How to Make from Scratch! | The Woks of Life

 PHASE 2: Strain & Allow Starch to Settle

 - Set the gluten ball aside, covered with an overturned bowl, to allow the gluten to relax at least 2 hours (you can store it in the refrigerator).
+Keep it covered, or it will dry out.
 Strain the starchy water through a fine meshed strainer into another large bowl, to remove any dough solids that may have slipped by.

 - Set aside for at least 6 hours or overnight (at room temperature if it’s not too hot/humid, or in the refrigerator).
 This allows the starch in the water to settle fully to the bottom of the bowl.
 You can’t shortcut this step––believe me, I tried!
 It’ll look like the starch is settling rapidly, but you really need the full 6 hours for all the suspended starch to fully settle and meld to itself at the bottom of the bowl.